Alcohol and society

 The 2010 ISCD study "Drug Harms in the UK: a multi-criteria decision analysis" found that alcohol scored highest overall and in Economic cost, Injury, Family adversities, Environmental damage, and Community harm.

 Alcohol and society have been closely intertwined for a large portion of human history.
 Some research suggests that our interactions with alcohol can be traced back to our primate ancestors.
 There are various implications that result from this extensive history between humans and alcohol.
 Alcoholic drinks can have a range of effects on the individual human, as well as human society as a whole.
 The topic of alcohol can also spark a variety of opinions on the subject.
 While some view it as a tool that can be used social situations or as a substance that can calm them down, others criticize it for the ways in which it can degrade human health.
 According to a 2024 World Health Organization (WHO) report, these harmful consequences of alcohol use result in 2.6 million deaths annually, accounting for 4.7% of all global deaths.
-Additionally, alcohol can have different uses and societal standards based on where you live and what demographics, cultures, and religions you are apart of.
+Additionally, alcohol can have different uses and societal standards based on where people live and what demographics, cultures, and religions they are part of.
 The complex nature of society's interaction with this substance is indicative of the diverse way that it's used and perceived.